 DC began its journey at the dawn of the 90s where Ken Block and Damon Way caught up with each other to establish several entrepreneurial franchises.
 In 1991, the two bros started up Eightball Clothing with Damon finding stores to sell merchandise under the company name.
 Danny Way, Damon's brother, was the first to endorse the line as a skateboarder.

 Revenue was growing, and a sense of diversification took place inside the minds of the duo by 1992.
 Bigger than it was regarding market and income, Eightball Clothing introduced another line of apparel into their catalog focusing on the other bottom half of the human body.
 Droors Clothing offered jeans in any style for the skater or non-skater alike.
 The business transitioned to be a corporation by 1993 under the title Circus Distribution, Inc.

-Realizing a need to produce skate shoes, Way launched a footwear line in 1994 named DC Shoes which was an acronym primarily known to be hailed from Droors Clothing.
+Realizing a need to produce skate shoes, Way launched the DC footwear line in 1994 and officially named DC Shoes which was an acronym of Droors Clothing.
 At first, the rookie shoemaker started creating ties with prominent brands like Etnies and Vans to produce the first shipments of their products.
 Eventually, they settled with a Korean producer named Samil Tong Sang Company.